 And it absolutely, unquestionably needs to be responsive so it will look great across any platform.
 Seriously.

-With 60% of internet access happening on mobiles, you will lose some serious sales if your website doesn’t show off its beauty on those snazzy smartphones that backpackers are toting around with them.
+With 60% of internet access happening on mobile, you will lose some serious sales if your website doesn’t show off its beauty on those snazzy smartphones that backpackers are toting around with them.

-Checkout how the website we designed for Walia Adventures looks just as great on a mobile as it does on a laptop.
+Check out how the website we designed for Walia Adventures looks just as great on mobile as it does on a laptop.